PiwikPRO/PPMS-PublicDocs/data_collection/mobile/Piwik_PRO_SDK_for_Android.md

        .with(tracker);
 ```
 ``1`` and ``2`` are our dimension slots and ``visit``, ``billing`` are the dimension values for the tracked event.
+The length of the custom dimension value can be 1024 characters.

 Once the event is triggered, the dimensions are deleted and will not be sent with the next event.
 If you want to send dimensions with the next event, you must set them again.